Powdery Mildew of Cucurbits

 Click on each photo for Magnification

-Sources of initial inoculum for powdery mildew developing in New York have not been determined.
-The primary initial inoculum is believed to be airborne conidia dispersed over long distances from southern states, where cucurbit crops are grown earlier in the year.
+Source(s) of initial inoculum for powdery mildew have not been definitively determined.
+The primary initial inoculum is believed to be airborne conidia dispersed potentially long distances from other affected crops, starting in southern states where cucurbit crops are grown earlier in the year.
 Conidia remain viable for 7-8 days based on results from laboratory studies.
 The causal fungi are obligate parasites and therefore cannot survive in the absence of living host plants, except as cleistothecia.
 Possible local sources of initial inoculum include conidia from greenhouse-grown cucurbits, cleistothecia, and alternate hosts.
 Cleistothecia have been reported rarely in the United States; however, even when present they can be overlooked.
 They have been found every year in New York that they were looked for since 1989.
-Both mating types required for sexual reproduction have been found throughout the United States, including New York.
+Both mating types required for sexual reproduction have been found throughout the United States.
 Although P. xanthii and E. cichoracearum are described as having broad host ranges, strains of these fungi have been shown to be host-specific.
 The role of non-cucurbit hosts as sources of inoculum has not been investigated.
 Verbena, a common ornamental plant, could be an important source of inoculum, especially for cucurbits grown as a crop or transplants in the same greenhouse as verbena.